Are cabinets and other materials salvaged or donated?

 How can they do so much with such a limited budget?

 We are working with real budgets on the show, set by the homeowners.
-The show provides $10,000 including labour,certain sponsored products, as well as the expertise of Jonathan’s design team.
+The show provides $10,000 including labor, certain sponsored products, as well as the expertise of Jonathan’s design team.
 It’s also helpful that we are very resourceful especially when working with a limited budget.
 There are creative ways to get things done without paying market price – shopping online, refinishing your furniture and searching big box stores for customized looks are just a few ways.
 But remember to never skip out on hiring a professional when you need one!

 Where can I find out where to get the products used on the show?